Hostel (2005 film): Plot

-Two college students, Paxton Rodriguez and Josh Brooks, travel across Europe with their Icelandic friend Óli Eriksson.
+Two college students, Paxton Rodriguez and Josh Brooks, travel across Europe with their Icelandic friend, Óli Eriksson.
 In the Netherlands, they visit an Amsterdam nightclub, followed by a brothel.
-They are booted from the nightclub after getting in a fight with a clubgoer and unable to get back into their hostel because of a curfew, they accept the offer of a man named Alexei to stay at his apartment.
+They are booted from the nightclub after getting in a fight with a clubgoer.
+Unable to get back into their hostel because of a curfew, they accept the offer of a man named Alexei to stay at his apartment.
 He convinces them that, instead of going to Barcelona, they should visit a hostel near Bratislava, Slovakia with beautiful women who fawn over Americans.

-The three board a train to Slovakia, where they encounter a Dutch businessman, who makes an inappropriate advance on Josh.
+The three board a train to Slovakia, where they encounter a Dutch businessman who makes an inappropriate advance on Josh.
 Josh flips out, causing the businessman to leave.
 Arriving in Slovakia, they find that their roommates in the hostel are two women, Natalya and Svetlana.
 The women invite them to a spa, and later to a disco.
 Briefly exiting the disco, Josh is accosted by a gang of local Romani criminal children, but the Dutch businessman intervenes to defend him.
 Josh apologizes for his reaction on the train.

 Paxton and Josh have sex with Natalya and Svetlana, while Óli leaves with the desk girl, Vala.
 The next morning, Óli does not return.
 The two are approached by a Japanese woman named Kana, who shows them a photo of Óli and her friend Yuki, who is also missing.
 Elsewhere, Óli is shown having been decapitated while Yuki is being tortured.
 Josh is anxious to leave, but Paxton convinces him to stay one more night with Natalya and Svetlana.
 They go to a disco, where both women slip the men mickies.
 Josh returns to the hostel and passes out on his bed, while Paxton stumbles into a pantry and is locked inside, where he passes out.

 Josh wakes up in a dungeon-like room, handcuffed and shackled to a chair bolted to the floor, surrounded by weapons and instruments of torture.
 The Dutch businessman enters and begins maiming him with a drill, making holes in Josh's body, then slicing his achilles tendons, then slitting his throat, while revealing that he paid for this service.